16 July 2021

 Waterloo Uncovered’s charitable role is to support military veterans who are recovering from trauma or injury or are simply looking for a new career direction.
 The interaction between veterans and civilians, including students is at the heart of Waterloo Uncovered ethos.
 The team is international, with members from all the countries that took part in the Battle of Waterloo and more, and participants vary widely in age and in their physical and mental health.

 On this residential two week excavation, participants learn as much about each other as they do about the past.
-Utrecht students from University College Roosevelt were the first to learn alongside veterans on the excavation in 2015, a formula that has worked extremely well.
-Since then the project has only grown.
-2020 will be the sixth full field season and will be exploring completely new areas of the battlefield.
+Students have been working alongside veterans on the excavation since 2015, a formula that has worked extremely well.
+2021 will be the sixth field season and we will be exploring completely new areas of the battlefield.
 In keeping with the spirit of collaboration the summer school is open to both students and former and serving military personnel with an interest in battlefield archaeology.